samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ### [set-value]

-Changes the value of a node referenced as its main expression to whatever its single source happens to be.
+Changes the value of all nodes referenced as its main expression to whatever its single source happens to be.
 Notice, when you invoke a slot that tries to change the value, name, or the node itself of some expression, and you supply a source expression to your invocation - Then the result of the source expression _cannot_ return more than one result.
-The destination expression however can modify multiple nodes at the same time.
+The destination expression however can modify multiple nodes simultaneously.

 ```
 .foo
-set-value:x:@.foo
+.foo
+set-value:x:../*/.foo
    .:SUCCESS
 ```

 ### [set-name]

-Changes the name of a node referenced as its main expression to whatever its single source happens to be.
+Changes the name of all nodes referenced as its main expression to whatever its single source happens to be.

 ```
 .foo